 3. What each person is wearing (so that when you get the photos developed, you will know who is who).

 I love potlucks.
 It’s a great way to get to taste and sample favorite dishes from all over.
 Add a fun twist to your next picnic by having a contest!
 You can have your guests sign up to bring a certain food item ahead of time, and if they like, have it entered into a friendly competition.
 You could have categories like side dish, salad, and dessert.
 When folks arrive, assign their item a number and place it on the table.
 Choose a few “guest judges” to taste all the entries and score the various dishes from 1 to 10.
 To even the playing field, there should be no age limit on the chefs (yes, 6-year-old Josie can enter her “chocolate pudding surprise!”), and score on taste alone.
 Have the judges decide first, second, and third place in each category, and award little prizes or homemade ribbons to the winners in the last hour of the party.

 Old fashioned sing-along

 If you’ve got musical guests, ask them to bring along their instruments.
-Print up a few old-fashioned songs with basic chords (this website has great patriotic songs with chords) and have folks sit down for an impromptu jam session.
+Print up a few old-fashioned songs with basic chords and have folks sit down for an impromptu jam session.
 Or pull out the karaoke machine and order a disc of songs, like this one from Amazon.
 The object is to have fun, and sing together as a group.
 No one needs to be a star, or even have to perform; it’s just meant to be fun.